uab-cgds-worthey/quac/docs/input_output.md

 ### Sample config file

+Sample identifier and their necessary filepaths (`bam`, `vcf`, etc.) are provided to QuaC in a `tsv` formatted config file via `--sample_config`.
+Columns required depend on the flags supplied to `src/run_quac.py`.
+This table lists the allowed columns and when to use them.

 | Column                | When to use               | Description                                                                                           |
 | --------------------- | ------------------------- | ----------------------------------------------------------------------------------------------------- |
 | sample_id             | Always                    | Sample identifier                                                                                     |